 If you arrive in the UK after 11pm on 31 December 2020, you will need to obtain a Student visa in advance of travelling to the UK if your programme is more than 6 months in duration.
 The Student visa replaced Tier 4 on 5 October 2020 and is required by all non-UK and Irish nationals studying in the UK for more than 6 months.

 Applications for the Student visa can be submitted up to 6 months before your programme start date.
 Applications for a Student visa require a Confirmation of Acceptance for Studies (CAS) issued by the university you will be studying at (SOAS).
 To apply you will require a CAS number from SOAS.

 To find out if you need a visa to study in the UK, go to GOV.UK website.

 Irish nationals are subject to different legislation, meaning that an application under the EU Settlement Scheme is not required and Irish nationals will be able to continue to travel freely to the UK and live without restrictions as they currently do.
 However, if you are an Irish national and have non-UK/Irish family members you and your family members may need to apply to the EU Settlement Scheme.

 There are two relevant categories of student visas:

 - Student Visa for programmes lasting more than 6 months

-If you decide to extend or change your programme of study you will be required to leave the UK in order to apply for a Student visa from your country of residence.
-You cannot switch from a visit visa to a Student visa from within the UK.
+If you decide to extend your course/programme of study to longer than 6 months you will be required to leave the UK in order to apply for a Student visa from your country of residence.
+You cannot switch from a Standard Visitor visa to a Student visa from within the UK.